pkapt/run/readme.md

 # Description
 A script/executable to aid running your program from the command line.
-This is basically `make` but it's `run`.
+This is like `make` but it's `run`.
 # Usage
 Create a file called `runfile` containing the command to run you program, whether it's a script or an executable, including command line parameters and whatnot.
 Then call
 ```